The LEAP School Preschool in Lexington, MA

 Where I was born: Newton, Massachusetts

-What I love to do!: I love exploring science with children and run hands-on science groups as our occasional science specialist.
+What I love to do!: I love exploring all types of creative arts with children, connecting literature and incorporating recycled materials into the process.
 I also enjoy making repurposed crafts and have an Etsy shop for my creations.

 Teaching young children and working in early childhood education has been an important part of my life for many years.
 Throughout my childhood, many of my fondest and happiest memories stem from school experiences such as the excitement of the first day, the discovery of something new and the formation of new friendships.
 These experiences, including positive relationships with many great teachers, are what later influenced me to pursue an education and career in teaching.
 My earliest teaching opportunities were in the field of early childhood education and I soon realized that this was my passion.
 I continue to be inspired by the children and teachers I work with each day and look forward to the many new experiences and memories that are created each year.